proxmox/ceph/ceph/src/seastar/doc/tutorial.md

 The type `future<int>` variable holds an int that will eventually be available - at this point might already be available, or might not be available yet.
 The method available() tests if a value is already available, and the method get() gets the value.
 The type `future<>` indicates something which will eventually complete, but not return any value.

 A future is usually returned by an **asynchronous function**, a function which returns a future and arranges for this future to be eventually resolved.
-Because asynchrnous functions _promise_ to eventually resolve the future which they returned, asynchronous functions are sometimes called "promises"; But we will avoid this term because it tends to confuse more than it explains.
+Because asynchronous functions _promise_ to eventually resolve the future which they returned, asynchronous functions are sometimes called "promises"; But we will avoid this term because it tends to confuse more than it explains.

 One simple example of an asynchronous function is Seastar's function sleep():